mfirkins/django-stripe-sportsclub/README.md

     * View matches available to members
     * View the status of payments
     * Export all bookings to be able to print out

+## Environment Variables
+The environment variables used are mainly for setting up requests with the [Stripe Python SDK](https://github.com/stripe/stripe-python).
+Here is a list of the environment variables needed:
+* STRIPE_PK_KEY: Public Key for your Stripe API credentials
+* STRIPE_SK_KEY: Secret Key for your Stripe API credentials
+* STRIPE_WH_SECRET: Secret for your Stripe Webhook
+* STRIPE_CONN_ID: ID of the connected account in Stripe to transfer purchase to
+* STRIPE_DOMAIN_URL: URL for your web app
+* STRIPE_PRODUCT_LIMIT: Product Limit for Stripe to pull through (set to however many products you have/want, has to be an integer)
+* STRIPE_PERCENT_FEE: Adds a percentage fee to a transaction (set to 0.00 if not needed)
+* STRIPE_AMOUNT_FEE: Adds a decimal fee to a transaction (set to 0.00 if not needed)

+You can see them set in the <b>core/settings.py</b> file from there, they are imported elsewhere when need in the web app.

 ## Technologies
 Created in Python 3.10